osmn00/nono/README.md

 # NONO

-Nono is a scaffolding for mobile web single-page application develop, which based command-line operations.
+Nono is a scaffolding for mobile web single-page application develop, which based on command-line operations.

-Latest version `1.0.7`
+Latest version `1.0.8`

 Features：